curtsinger-lab/riker/tests/README.md

 Make sure we are resolving paths with symlinks correctly.
 The test covers what happens when a symlink changes how artifacts resolve between builds.

 ## Writing Tests
-Becasue Dodo is primarily a command-line tool, all tests are driven through the command line.
+Becasue Riker is primarily a command-line tool, all tests are driven through the command line.
 Test cases use the [cram](https://pypi.org/project/cram/) tool to run commands and validate their output.

 The `cram` tool has a few quirks, so here's some information on workarounds.

 ### Running Tests in the Right Directory
 First, `cram` runs tests in a temporary directory by default.
-This causes problems for Dodo, since we want to run the `dodo` command from this working copy, and the test cases must be run in the directory where builds will take place.
+This causes problems for Riker, since we want to run the `rkr` command from this working copy, and the test cases must be run in the directory where builds will take place.
 As a result, all `.t` files begin with the following lines:

 ```
 Move to test directory